kyleetqi/stockticker/README.md

 * Although finnhub.io claims to provide live stock information, the API response may not be up to date at all times.
 * Please contact me if you find any issues with the repository. :)
 * There are some known issues with the USB-C port.
   * Please check that your cable and brick can successfully supply power to the board.
-For some reason, the Apple charging brick will not work with the board.
+I had issues with Apple products.
   * The USB-C port is located a bit far into the board.
 Because of this, it may be necessary to file down the side of the PCB to plug in the cable. **PLEASE THOROUGHLY VERIFY IF THIS IS NECESSARY FOR YOU.**

 # Bill of Materials